ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/DEMO.md

 The files in this folder are covered by Microspeech license.

-We are not using the Kiss FFT from Microspeech but the one from speex which normally is the same.
+We are not using the Kiss FFT from Microspeech but the one from `speex` which normally is the same.
 But `speex` is adding a variation on the API.

-So, pack manager will show a dependency error since Kiss FFT is not selected and it is a dependency of the Tensor Flow pack.
+The current CMSIS-Packs used for TFLite have a dependency on the KissFFT pack.
+To avoid name conflict, the KissFFT in libspeex has been renamed to speexdsp_kiss_fft

 Compared to the original microspeech example  the code has been split into separate signal processing nodes which are used in the SDF computation graph.